 I believe that most of them are reasonable people who can see the validity of research based on the scientific method.
 I believe they are intelligent, mostly well-educated people.

 But I also believe they can become complacent over the years.
 I believe they may become set in their ways and reticent to embrace newer research.
 Kind of like my mom who will not let her flip phone go to phone-heaven.
 She refuses to use a smartphone with a touchscreen.
 I

 n a weird way, fibromyalgia is the iPhone of the medical diagnosis world.
 Doctors have heard about it.
-They think it is possible they could use one, but they don’t think it’s necessary to really pay attention to it.
+They think it is possible to use one, but they don’t think it’s necessary to pay attention to it.
 It’s probably just a fad anyway.

 So how do you convince your doctor to look into a fibromyalgia diagnosis?

 1- Approach your doctor when you feel you have gathered enough evidence to support your claim.
 In other words, don’t just throw fibromyalgia at your doctor without concrete examples of why you think you may have fibromyalgia.